 MA Fine Art Digital at Camberwell College of Arts focuses on art that engages with, uses and is impacted by the digital.
 This course doesn’t focus on technology but presents it as a tool to facilitate ideas, placing emphasis upon its creative and artistic use.
-Our MA in Fine Art Digital is offered both as a studio based course and an online course for students from all over the world.
+Our MA in Fine Art Digital is offered both as a studio based course and an online course.

 Camberwell College of Arts, Peckham Road

 Study Level Postgraduate Study Mode Full time Course Length 1 year (Full Time) / 2 years (Extended Full Time & Online) Home/EU Fee

 Fees are subject to an inflationary adjustment in the second year

 Start Date September 2014 Autumn Term Dates Full Time: Monday 1 September - Friday 19 December 2014 / Extended and Online: Monday 1 September - Friday 7 November 2014 Spring Term Dates Full Time: Monday 5 January - Friday 24 July 2015 / Extended and Online: Monday 12 January - Friday 20 March 2015 Summer Term Dates Extended and Online: Monday 22 May - Friday 24 July 2015 Application Route

 - To blur and break the boundaries between traditional Fine Art disciplines such as painting, sculpture and printmaking as well as exploring the space created by the digital